iinh/dota2lineups/README.md

-# dota2lineups
+# Dota 2 lineups
-Statistics of lineups in Valve's Dota 2
+Statistics of lineups in Valve's Dota 2.